mrc-ide/individual/joss/paper.md

 While @Rizzi:2018 proposed using a bitset to represent the state of each simulated individual, the population was still stored as types in an array.

-individual also provides a C++ header-only interface which advanced users can link to from their R package.
+`individual` also provides a C++ header-only interface which advanced users can link to from their R package.
 The C++ interface allows a user to interact with the C++ types directly, if the R interface remains too slow for their use case.
-This means that users can link to other R packages that expose a C or C++ interface, significantly enhancing the extensibility of individual's R and C++ API.
+This means that users can link to other R packages that expose a C or C++ interface, significantly enhancing the extensibility of `individual`'s R and C++ API.

 # State of the field